 To confront the 2020 election cycle, we need emotional intelligence in schools >

-Brendon Jobs is the Director of Diversity and Inclusion at The Haverford School, where he teaches Modern World History and Modern Black Lives in the Upper School.
+Brendon Jobs is the Director of Diversity, Equity, and Inclusion at The Haverford School, where he teaches Modern World History and Modern Black Lives in the Upper School.

 A veteran educator of the Philadelphia School District, Jobs has taught since 2007.
 He was named a James Madison Fellow, Lehrman Fellow, National Constitution Center Annenberg Fellow, Education Pioneer Fellow.
 Ongoing training with Penn GSE's Racial Empowerment Collaborative and the Race Institute informs his approach to imagining and building inclusive communities.

 He holds a B.A. in Political Science from Columbia University and M.S.Ed. from the University of Pennsylvania.